-These are the official published USHA One-Wall handball rules.
-Any changes in these rules will be maintained by the USHA and are available at the USHA web site at www.ushandball.org.
+These are the official published USHA One-Wall handball rules (Updated as of January 27, 2019).
+Any changes in these rules will be maintained by the USHA available in the most recent USHA Board Meeting Minutes and added to the USHA web site at www.ushandball.org.

 Part 1.
 The Game

 Rule 1.1 Types of games.
 One-wall handball may be played by two, three or four players.
 When played by two, it is called singles; when played by three, cutthroat (See Interpretation No.1); and when played by four, doubles.

 “Cutthroat” is not an official tournament game.
 It is a game devised for use in practice with three players.
 There are a number of ways to play cutthroat, and the rules for singles should apply to the player playing without a partner, just as the rules for doubles should apply to two players playing as a team.

 Rule 1.2 Description.
 Handball is a competitive game in which either hand or either fist may be used to hit the ball.